Last updated

 In many cases where time units are used, a value in seconds is assumed unless otherwise specified.
 It may be helpful to display Seconds mode in the Timeflow view to select and copy specific times relating to a marker or keyframe.

-Sets the beginning time of the timeline in Timeflow.
+Sets the beginning time of the timeline.
 This value is usually 0 though can be set to any value desired.
 This can also be used to globally (and non-destructively) insert or remove time from the beginning of existing animations.

 This sets the ending time of the timeline.